arbuh/go-learning/notes/syntax.md

 You can also process situations when no case is ready under the `default` case.

-If you don't use `select`, the gorouting will be blocked if there is no value avaliable in a channel.
+If you don't use `select`, the goroutine will be blocked if there is no value available in a channel.
 Then it will not be reading even from the channels that have values.

 #### Mutex